trentm/testlib/README.md

 This is my own hacky micro test harness for Python unittests.
 It is currently in use in a number of projects with large test cases.
-You might want to checkout "nose" or "unittest2" first. :) Some features include:
+However, you might want to checkout "nose" or "unittest2" first. :) Some features include:

 - small, you can just put this one file in your "test" dir
 - no external dependencies other than the stdlib